orange-fritters/fast-mri/README.md

 The final model is shown in the figure above.

-First, I developed a strategy to extract images from kspace using E2Evarnet, then concatenate it with grappa images to provide sources that were not enough with the kspace, and applied Image Super Resolution's methodology in Image Domain to produce final results.
+First, I developed a strategy to extract images from kspace using **E2Evarnet**, then concatenate it with grappa images to provide sources that were not enough with the kspace, and applied Image Super Resolution's methodology in Image Domain to produce final results.
 This was also valid in terms of reducing the burden on the network.
-In the image domain, I used a network called RCAN as a baseline and modified it in my own way to learn and use it.
+In the image domain, I used a network called **RCAN** as a baseline and modified it in my own way to learn and use it.

 The structure of the RCAN is approximate as follows: